andresdominguez/testing-tech-talk/README.md

 Angular testing techtalk
 ========================

-Very simple testing with karma and protractor
+Very simple testing with karma and protractor.

+This sample app is based on Julie's [protractor-demo](https://github.com/juliemr/protractor-demo)

 Get the code and install the dependencies: